mxyx0412/TheOtherUs/README.md

 |----------|:-------------:|
 | Lawyer Spawn Chance | -
 | Lawyer Client | Options for Lawyer Client to be Crew, Non-Crew, or Any
+| Lawyer Target Knows | - Lawyer Target Knows that they have a Lawyer, but they don't know who
 | Lawyer Target Can Be The Jester | -
 | Lawyer Vision | Pursuer has normal vision
 | Lawyer Knows Target Role | -